Group shot of pharmacy residents with preceptors.

-The PGY2 Critical Care Pharmacy Residency Program is currently in its first year and is seeking full accreditation by ASHP.
-Accreditation is expected near the time of our first resident's completion of the program.
+The PGY2 Critical Care Pharmacy Residency Program is currently in its third year.
 The emphasis of this program is to develop pharmacists with expertise in critical care pharmacotherapy.
-The graduates of our PGY2 program will be prepared to practice as a clinical specialist in critical care and serve as adjunct faculty.
+The graduates of our PGY2 program will be prepared to practice as a clinical specialist in critical care and serve as clinical preceptor for residents and students.

-The PGY2 Infectious Diseases Pharmacy Residency Program will recruit its first resident to begin in July of 2014.
-The program will seek full accreditation status with ASHP during the initial year.
+The PGY2 Infectious Diseases Pharmacy Residency Program is currently in its second year.
 The emphasis of this program is to develop pharmacists adept in clinical management of infectious diseases and Antimicrobial Stewardship.
 The graduates of our PGY2 program will be prepared to practice as clinical specialists in infectious diseases, manage Antimicrobial Stewardship programs and serve as adjunct faculty.

 About the Pharmacy Department